jraffertyGis/SchemaReader/README.md

 This is a re-write of an ArcCatalog add-in.

-This add-in will give the user a toggleable pane that will show them information about a feature class that is currently selected in the project pane.
-This information includes the following columns, one row per field:
+This add-in will give the user a toggleable pane that will show them information about a feature class or shapefile that is currently selected in the project pane.

+The information displayed includes the following columns, one row per field:

   Field Position - The index of the field starting at 1.

   Field Name

   Field Type - The ESRI data type of the field.

   Max Length - The maximum allows length of the field.

   Character Sample - If the field contains a string, Displays the longest value found, preceded by the length in paranthesis.

-Precision Sample - If the field contains a float point type such as double, displays the largest value found preceded by the length in paranthesis
+  Precision Sample - If the field contains a float point type such as double, displays the largest value found preceded by the length
+    in paranthesis

-Scale Sample - If the field contains a floating point type such as double, displays the largest value found preceded by the length of the mantissa.
+  Scale Sample - If the field contains a floating point type such as double, displays the largest value found preceded by the length
+    of the mantissa.

 The ObjectID and Shape fields are ignored.